Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

   PropertyAccessorDescriptor --> PropertySetterDescriptor
 </code-block>

-In Analysis API, the hierarchy is rather flat.
+In the Analysis API, the hierarchy is rather flat.
 The most significant change is that anonymous function is not an ordinary "named" function anymore.

 <code-block lang="mermaid">
 graph LR